RafRomB/imml/docs/main/overview.rst

 ----------

 Real-world multi-modal datasets are often incomplete, leading to a limited performance or failure of conventional multi-modal learning methods.
-Learning from incomplete multi-modal data has seen exponential growth since 2016.
+Learning from incomplete multi-modal data has seen an important growth during last years.
 Despite this growth, **the community still lacks tools that can effectively handle incomplete multi-modal data**.

 Key features
 ------------

-To address this gap, we have developed iMML, a Python package designed for multi-modal learning with incomplete data.
+To address this gap, we have developed `iMML`, a Python package designed for multi-modal learning with incomplete data.
 The key features of this package are:

 -   **Comprehensive toolkit**: `iMML` provides a broad set of tools for integrating, processing, and analyzing